libpd/libpd/README.txt

   * pure-data: The folder containing the sources of Pd Vanilla and standard externals.
-This subtree is a subset of Miller Puckette's official Pd git repository, available at git://pure-data.git.sourceforge.net/gitroot/pure-data/pure-data.
+This subtree is a subset of Miller Puckette's official Pd git repository, available at git://pure-data.git.sourceforge.net/gitroot/pure-data/pure-data, with minimal changes.
-      You can delete the pure-data branch from the libpd repository and substitute a clone of Miller's repository and libpd will still build and work just fine.

-      We're keeping our own copy of the sources of Pd in order to have the option of adding optimizations and other changes that may not make it into the official version any time soon, but the overall policy is to maintain compatibility with the official version.
+      We're keeping our own copy of the sources of Pd in order to have the option of adding optimizations and other changes that may not make it into the official version immediately, but the overall policy is to maintain compatibility with the official version.
 Please don't make any incompatible changes in the pure-data branch, and don't add anything specific to libpd that you wouldn't expect to eventually be merged into